 Heilbronn Research Fellow

 Much of my recent research has focussed on group generation, probabilistic group theory and permutation group theory.
-Two key themes of this work are the subgroup structure and conjugacy of simple (finite or algebraic) groups, which are topics that have many applications across mathematics.
-However, I am also interested in representation theory, geometric group theory, combinatorics and fractal geometry, and I am always keen to explore new areas.
+Two key themes of this work are the subgroup structure and conjugacy of (finite and infinite) simple groups, which are topics that have many applications across mathematics.
+More generally, I am interested in representation theory, geometric group theory, combinatorics and fractal geometry, and I am always keen to explore new areas.

-Until June 2019, I was a PhD student under the supervision of Dr Tim Burness.
+Until June 2019, I was a PhD student under the supervision of Prof Tim Burness.
 In 2017, I was awarded the Cecil King Travel Scholarship from the London Mathematical Society, with which I visited the University of Auckland and the University of Western Australia.
 Immediately following my PhD, I was an LMS Early Career Fellow based at the University of Padua.
+In 2020, I participated in the Groups, Representations and Applications programme at the Isaac Newton Institute in Cambridge.

-My Erdős number is three via three disjoint paths, for example
+My Erdős number is three via four disjoint paths, for example

 (Harper → Praeger → Cameron → Erdős)